 A few years ago I posted recipe for confit chicken served with lemon dressing and pak choi.
 It was an adaptation of a home classic my mum makes on a regular basis, and the original dish, or a version close to it, is one of my go-to regular meals.
-This is a quicker and simpler version using coriander - both seeds and leaves - and it’s absolutely tasty.
+This is a quicker and simpler version using coriander - both seeds and leaves - and it's really tasty.

 I have a cast-iron skillet that's perfect for this.
 Any oven-safe frying pan will do though, or even a casserole dish.
 The dish should be big enough to comfortably fit the chicken legs in one layer.